 - At least three newspaper or magazine articles.
 This category is considered broadly, but the idea is that you’re finding journalistic coverage of your topic from reputable news sources, whatever their platform or political persuasion.
 LexisNexis, which we used for the BBS assignment, is a great resource for finding historical articles.
 Consider checking out the SPJ Code from the Society of Professional Journalists for a stance on what constitutes ethical journalism.

-- And the remaining articles can be other peer-reviewed research, journalistic sources, or any number of web resources relevant to your topic, including website terms of service, press releases, user content, etc.
+- And the remaining articles can be other peer-reviewed research, journalistic sources, or any number of web resources relevant to your topic, including blogs, website terms of service, press releases, user content, etc.